 14% reduction in third party costs

-The savings program was designed in two waves – a first wave across five categories selected to cover all areas and introduce the process, and a larger second wave across a further 15+ categories covering all spend and maximizing value.
+The savings programme was designed in two waves – a first wave across five categories selected to cover all areas and introduce the process, and a larger second wave across a further 15+ categories covering all spend and maximising value.

 Both waves were driven by the same rigorous approach: